 The World War I Portal

-World War I or the First World War, often abbreviated as WWI or WW1, was one of the deadliest global conflicts in history that lasted from 1914 to 1918.
-It was fought between two coalitions, the Allies and the Central Powers.
+World War I or the First World War (28 July 1914 – 11 November 1918) was a global conflict fought between two coalitions: the Allies and the Central Powers.
 Fighting took place throughout Europe, the Middle East, Africa, the Pacific, and parts of Asia.
-An estimated 9 million soldiers were killed in combat, plus another 23 million wounded, while 5 million civilians died as a result of military action, hunger, and disease.
-Millions more died as a result of genocide, while the 1918 Spanish flu pandemic was exacerbated by the movement of combatants during the war.
+One of the deadliest wars in history, it resulted in an estimated 9 million soldiers dead and 23 million wounded, plus another 5 million civilian deaths from various causes.
+Millions more died as a result of genocide, and the war was a major factor in the 1918 Spanish flu pandemic.

-The first decade of the 20th century saw increasing diplomatic tension between the European great powers.
-This reached a breaking point on 28 June 1914, when a Bosnian Serb named Gavrilo Princip assassinated Archduke Franz Ferdinand, heir to the Austro-Hungarian throne.
+Increasing diplomatic tension between the European great powers reached a breaking point on 28 June 1914, when a Bosnian Serb named Gavrilo Princip assassinated Archduke Franz Ferdinand, heir to the Austro-Hungarian throne.
 Austria-Hungary held Serbia responsible, and declared war on 28 July.
-Russia came to Serbia's defence, and by 4 August, defensive alliances had drawn in Germany, France and Britain, with the Ottoman Empire joining the war in November.
+Russia came to Serbia's defence, and by 4 August, Germany, France, and Britain were drawn into the war, with the Ottoman Empire joining in November of that same year.
+Germany's strategy in 1914 was to first defeat France, then transfer forces to the Russian front.
+However, this failed, and by the end of 1914, the Western Front consisted of a continuous line of trenches stretching from the English Channel to Switzerland.
+The Eastern Front was more dynamic, but neither side could gain a decisive advantage, despite costly offensives.
+As the war expanded to more fronts, Bulgaria, Italy, Romania, Greece and others joined in from 1915 onward.
 (Full article...)

 Featured articles - load new batch